broadinstitute/carrot/README.md

     * It is also a requirement that the PostgreSQL DB have the `uuid-ossp` extension for using UUIDs.
         * This extension can be installed by connecting to the database as a user with SUPERUSER privileges and running the following command:
         `create extension if not exists "uuid-ossp";`
-* Certain configuration information must be specified in environment variables before running.
+* Certain configuration information must be specified in config variables before running.
-    * These variables can be specified using a `.env` file.
-An example of a `.env` configuration can be found within the `.env.example` file.
+    * These variables can be specified using a `.yml` file.
+An example of a `.yml` configuration can be found within the `carrot.example.yml` file.
-    * Alternatively, they can be specified normally as environment variables.
-The `.env.example` file can be used for reference for the types and purposes of the various environment variables.
 * CARROT uses the [Diesel](http://diesel.rs/) crate for interfacing with the database.
 For certain dev and build tasks, the Diesel CLI is required.
     * Instructions for installing the Diesel CLI can be found [here](http://diesel.rs/guides/getting-started/).
     * Once the Diesel CLI is installed and the PostgreSQL database is running, the Diesel CLI migration tool can be used to create all of the required tables and types in the database with the command `diesel migration run`
     * Alternatively, these tables and types will all be created when running CARROT for the first time
 * CARROT uses [womtool](https://cromwell.readthedocs.io/en/develop/WOMtool/) for WDL validation.
-If running outside of a docker container created using the included Dockerfile, it will be necessary to include the womtool jar on the same machine and set the `CARROT_WOMTOOL_LOCATION` environment variable to its location.
+If running outside of a docker container created using the included Dockerfile, it will be necessary to include the womtool jar on the same machine and set the `womtool_location` config variable to its location, as shown in the `carrot.example.yml` file
 * Once Rust is installed, the project can be built using the `cargo build` command in the project directory.
     * Building for release can be done using `cargo build --release`
 * CARROT requires a [Cromwell](https://github.com/broadinstitute/cromwell) server to run tests